petermsouzajr/qa-shadow-report/README.md

 - `qa-shadow-report [framework]` or `qasr [framework]` - Generates a monthly and daily report in sheets, if none exist.
 - `qa-shadow-report [framework] todays-report` - Generates todays report in sheets, if none exist.
 - `qa-shadow-report [framework] monthly-summary` - Generates a monthly summary in sheets, if none exist.
+- `qasr-setup` - Initiates the setup process fo reither Cypress or PLaywright, NPM or Yarn
 - `--csv` - Outputs the test results in cypress/downloads folder in csv format, if none exist.
 - `--duplicate` - Allows duplicate daily reports to be created.
 - `--help` - Outputs a summary of available commands and their usage.